 One of the best things about living in Connecticut is the small-town feel our communities work so hard to capture.
 This sentiment can especially be felt around the holidays when people come together.
 So even if you don't live in these towns in Hartford County, you are welcome and encouraged to celebrate the season at these events.
 Check out our Holiday Guide and our list of Holiday Light Shows for even more tips on fun ways to celebrate the season.

 As much as we love sledding, skiing, or playing in the snow with our kids, sometimes we just need a day off from slushy, mushy adventures, soggy mittens, and snow pants.
-We've researched some great places to have some fun inside during those long winter months, especially with children 6 and up.
-The trampoline parks are all the rage, and you can read our review of Flight Trampoline Park in New Britain.
-You can also check out our Indoor Play Guide for younger kids in Hartford County, or give Indoor Rock Climbing a try.
+Mommy Poppins has researched some great places to have some fun inside during those long winter months, especially with children ages 10 and up.
+Also check out our Indoor Play Guide for younger kids in Hartford County.

 Here are some other suggestions for indoor activities and great places to have winter birthday parties in Hartford County.